Anna of Racibórz

-Anna of Racibórz (Anna raciborska; b.
-1292/98 – d.
-1 January/21 August 1340), was a Polish princess member of the House of Piast in the Racibórz branch and by marriage Duchess of Opawa and Racibórz.
+Anna of Racibórz (Anna raciborska; 1292/98 – 1 January/21 August 1340), was a Polish princess member of the House of Piast in the Racibórz branch and by marriage Duchess of Opawa and Racibórz.

-She was the second child but eldest daughter of Duke Przemysław of Racibórz by his wife Anna, daughter of Duke Konrad II of Masovia.
+She was the daughter of Duke Przemysław of Racibórz and Anna of Masovia, daughter of Duke Konrad II of Masovia.

 Life

-In 1318 Anna married with Duke Nicholas II of Opava, illegitimate grandson of King Ottokar II of Bohemia.
+In 1318 Anna married Duke Nicholas II of Opava, illegitimate grandson of King Ottokar II of Bohemia.
 She bore her husband six children, one son and five daughters: